shinnn/tty-truncate/README.md

 ### ttyTruncate(*input*)

-*input*: `string`
+*input*: `string` (single-line string)
 Return: `string`

-It replaces overflowing text with `…`.
+It replaces overflowing text with a single `…`.

 Note that this module works only when `process.stdout.isTTY` is `true`.
-When the Node.js program is running on a non-TTY environment, it throws an error.
+In a non-TTY environment it always throws an error.

 ```javascript
 const ttyTruncate = require('tty-truncate');